arrow-kt/arrow/docs/move-to-multi-repo/README.md

 # Move arrow repository content to multi-repo

+The mono-repo was a blocking point for the future of Arrow and some changes couldn't be implemented because of having a single project with all the libraries.
+For instance, changes related to type checking.

+The multi-repo introduces some challenges with breaking changes in several Arrow libraries that are being counteracted with global checks after merging changes and a development environment to check crossed changes.

+However, the benefits of having single Arrow libraries will allow to implement improvements in type management that will take Arrow to the next level.

 ![From mono-repo to multi-repo](img/split.png)

 Find details about the re-organization from mono-repo to multi-repo: